On this page9 sections

 Can I use multiple EMDR apps in my practice?

 Yes.
-Many therapists use different tools for different situations.
-You might use one app for in-office sessions and another for telehealth.
+Using different tools for different situations is a reasonable approach, such as one app for in-office sessions and another for telehealth.

 Do any of these apps replace physical BLS equipment?

-Digital apps can replace physical pulsers, light bars, and tappers for many use cases — especially telehealth.
-Some therapists still prefer physical equipment for in-office work.
+Digital apps can replace physical pulsers, light bars, and tappers for many use cases, especially telehealth.
+Physical equipment still fits some in-office workflows.
 See our comparison of EMDR Tappers vs. physical BLS equipment.

 Are these apps HIPAA compliant?